Custom package

 The message action object of the message for MessageService instances, which will be None for other types of messages.

-action_entities
+property action_entities

 Returns a list of entities that took part in this action.